Police fatally shoot Black man in traffic stop near Minneapolis, protests erupt

 Anti-police protesters have already spent recent days rallying in Minneapolis as the trial of Derek Chauvin, a white former city policeman, enters the third week in a courthouse ringed with barriers and soldiers from the National Guard.

-Chauvin is charged with murder and manslaughter for kneeling on the neck of Floyd, a 46-year-old Black man in handcuffs, during the deadly arrest last May, video of which sparked global protests against police brutality.
+Chauvin is charged with murder and manslaughter for kneeling on the neck of Floyd, a 46-year-old Black man, who was handcuffed during the deadly arrest last May, video of which sparked global protests against police brutality.

+A curfew was imposed in Brooklyn Center until 6 a.m.
+Monday (11 GMT), Brooklyn Center Mayor Mike Elliott said.
+“We want to make sure everyone is safe.
+Please be safe and please go home,” he said in a tweet addressed to protestors.

 “I heard scuffling, and I heard police officers say, ‘Daunte, don’t run,’” she said through tears.
-The call ended, and she dialed his number again, and his girlfriend answered and said he was now dead in the driver’s seat.
+The call ended.
+When she dialed his number again, his girlfriend answered and said he was dead in the driver’s seat.

+In a statement, Brooklyn Center police said officers pulled over a man for a traffic violation just before 2 p.m., and found he had an outstanding arrest warrant.

 Police say both officers’ body cameras were recording during the incident.
 The state’s Bureau of Criminal Apprehension said it was investigating the shooting.